Kata Bella Logo

 Coconut Market

 Just when you think you’ve already been to all the food markets in Chiang Mai, there’s the Coconut Market.
 At first, I assumed everything there would be coconut-based (which I don’t really like – ironic, I know).
-But it turns out it’s just a regular market, though yes, coconuts and coconut ice cream do make their expected appearances.
+But it turns out it’s just a regular market, though yes, coconuts and coconut ice cream do make their expected appearances, hehe.
 I think the name simply comes from the setting: an open field surrounded by coconut trees.

 🍜 Food and drink highlights: tom yum noodles, som tum salad, grilled chicken, watermelon slushies